Gone With The....

 Morgan Taylor

-I'm not sure I agree about Parallel Processing.
-To me, it seemed more like Compute Shaders.
+I'm not sure I agree about Compute Shaders.
+To me, it seemed more like High Performance Computing.

 Jamie Garcia